klayrHQ/klayr-desktop/docs/HARDWARE_WALLET_DEVELOPMENT.md

 # How to use the Ledger hardware wallet (Dev Mode)

-Note: This guide is only for development purpose, for production usage please download the Lisk App from Ledger Live.
+Note: This guide is only for development purpose, for production usage please download the Klayr App from Ledger Live.

-## Step 1: Manually add the Lisk ledger app to your Ledger hardware wallet
+## Step 1: Manually add the Klayr ledger app to your Ledger hardware wallet

 - Download `installer_nanos.sh` or `installer_nanos_plus.sh` from [ledger-lisk](https://github.com/Zondax/ledger-lisk/releases), depending on your HW test device.
 - run `chmod +x ./installer.sh`